kotgres/kotgres/README.md

 5. Before running the code, you will need a database engine running on `localhost:54333`, with the username, password and database name: `kotgres`

-You can quickly bring one upm, using docker.
+You can quickly bring one up, using docker.
 You can install it [here](https://docs.docker.com/desktop/).

 Once you have it, you can paste this code in a `docker-compose.yml` file:
 ```yaml